Compassion Focused Counsellor/Psychotherapist

-Participating in a counselling process takes 3 steps;
+Participating in a therapy process takes 3 steps;

 1. Courage - to be vulnerable, to be open, and accepting of what is going on right now.

 2. Change - through exploration and self-awareness, development and growth will occur.
-Focus on gratitude as it is fundamentally important to a person's wellbeing as is feeling appreciation, rather than the need to feel happy all the time or striving for perfection which can not realistically be maintained.
+A focus of gratitude is fundamentally important to a person's wellbeing as is feeling appreciation, rather than the need to feel happy all the time or striving for perfection which can not realistically be maintained.

 You will have the opportunity to take responsibility for what doesn't feel right and find new ways to be more compassionate towards yourself and others to improve your mental wellbeing.

-3. Continue - throughout the counselling process you will gain a deeper understanding of yourself and be on a new pathway to focusing your attention on living your life with a more contentment and alleviating distress.
+3. Continue - throughout the therapeutic process you will gain a deeper understanding of yourself and be on a new pathway to focusing your attention on living your life with more contentment through alleviating your distress.

-Counselling takes commitment from both the client and counsellor as the therapeutic relationship is paramount for you to feel safe, held and supported throughout the counselling process.
+Therapy takes commitment from both the client and counsellor as the therapeutic relationship is paramount for you to feel safe, held and supported throughout the therapy process.

 Who do I offer Counselling too?